Melania Trump Slips On Gloves As Trump Struggles With A ‘Too Small’ Complaint

 Everything that Melania Trump wore on her trip to the hurricane-ravished Florida today was described in color, texture, and price, except for the pair of gloves she donned while standing side-by-side with her husband, who also attempted to throw on a pair of the same type of gloves.
-Actually, there were several people donning the same style gloves as Melania, but it wasn’t a fashion statement they were making.
+Actually, there were several people donning the same style of gloves as Melania, but it wasn’t a fashion statement they were making.

 It appears as if Melania and Donald were each given a special pair of white gloves to wear.
 Glimpses of the other workers who were caught on camera showed they were wearing the gloves that were a sky-blue hue, much like medical staff wear, as seen in the Daily Mail.

-It seems Donald Trump had one complaint about the gloves, “they’re too small” he complained as he struggled to get them on, reports the Daily KOS.
+It seems Donald Trump had one complaint about the gloves: “they’re too small,” he complained as he struggled to get them on, reports the Daily KOS.
 It was during this trip that Donald and Melania Trump got to hand out “disaster hoagies,” which is how the Daily KOS refers to the lunch prepared for people in a trailer park.

 For some reason, it seems that a lot of attention was paid to these gloves today, as the New York Post describes Trump wearing his white gloves while passing out lunch.
 Since Trump was donning the gloves, it would appear he won that struggle, despite being “too small.”
 The New York Post calls Trump the “Feeder-in-Chief” today as he handed out lunch with both Melania and Mike Pence by his side.
 Mike Pence appeared to man the station holding the bananas with Melania in front of the bottled water and Trump passing out the subs.

 Donald Trump and Melania joined the food line and handed out nourishment to the hurricane victims who wanted lunch, according to the Daily Mail.
 The couple landed in one of the many areas torn apart as Irma blew through last weekend.
-They touched down in Fort Myers after they departed from Washington D.C. this morning.
+They touched down in Fort Myers after they departed from Washington, D.C., this morning.

 As with her previous trips with her husband touring hurricane-ravaged Texas, Melania looked elegant when boarding Air Force One on her way to view the aftermath of the wrath of Irma.
-She did not look at like a woman ready to tour an area of devastation, but that would soon change.
+She did not look like a woman ready to tour an area of devastation, but that would soon change.
 Today, just like what happened during the previous trips, Melania changed into comfortable clothes and sneakers, sporting a baseball-type cap and sunglasses.
 She did this in-flight from point A to point B.

 President Trump visited hurricane-scarred Florida, landing in Fort Myers to tour areas recovering from Irma https://t.co/8lkOYcrmCP